A shadow puppetry scene where a hippo walks through a mysterious crystal cave.

 WANTED

-It was never meant to get to this point.
-Honestly, it was only ever meant to be one phone.
-To replace the one Erica had had nicked... and then?
-Then she met Jessie.
-After quickly forming an inseparable bond over their mutual loves (Tony Soprano and Lindsay Lohan), Erica and Jessie are on a mission to avenge a world that's only ever left them wanting.
+Two girls from opposite worlds are fated to meet on the late 00’s queer scene.
+After quickly forming an inseparable bond over their mutual idols, Tony Soprano and Lindsay Lohan, Erica and Jessie are on a mission to avenge a world that's only ever left them wanting.
+And why the hell shouldn’t they?
+Life’s screwed them, it’s time to screw life right back.
+Their code?
+Steal from the rich and give to the poor (that’s them by the way).
 But just because Tony Soprano gets to do what he likes... can Erica and Jessie really rationalise their actions?
-From the creator behind the hit show In PurSUEt, comes...
-Wanted.
+From the creator behind the Fringe sensation, In PurSUEt, comes the hotly anticipated second show....
+WANTED.

 31 July - 24 August 2025, 12:40 pm